openp2pdesign/OpenMetaDesign/README.md

 ## Docker Compose
 The compose file is only for production at the moment, for local development only Meteor is needed.

-The key issue for using Docker is for the integration with a discussion service.
-The integration with Rocket.Chat is almost ready but it still has some issues, it might be replaced by Discourse (see [this compose](https://github.com/leopku/discourse-compose)).

 ## Research
 Menichinelli, M., & Valsecchi, F. (2016).
 The meta-design of systems: how design, data and software enable the organizing of open, distributed, and collaborative processes.
 In *6th IFDP - Systems & Design: Beyond Processes and Thinking* (pp. 518–537).
 Valencia: Editorial Universitat Politècnica de València. [https://doi.org/10.4995/IFDP.2016.3301](https://doi.org/10.4995/IFDP.2016.3301)